 2002- A two-acre building site was purchased in Grand Goave, Haiti.

-2003- Building plans and construction began in July with the foundation of the Technical Institute and residence building.
+2003- Building plans and construction began in July with the foundation of the Technical Institute and guesthouse building.
 The church was also planted with 45 new believers.

 2008- The first Bible College class of 50 graduated in June, along with the first carpentry students.
-In the fall, a separate parcel of 2 acres of land was purchased with the plans to establish a small local goat farm and cheese making factory in conjunction with the Technical Institute to train local farmers and families in husbandry and healthy dairy consumption.
+In the fall, a separate parcel of 2 acres of land was purchased with the plans to establish a small local goat farm in conjunction with the Technical Institute to train local farmers and families in husbandry and healthy dairy consumption.
+A well was drilled on this land to provide clean water to the community of Chamette.
 A miraculous provision of another 7-acre parcel of land became available, just adjacent to the existing main campus, for the future construction of our long term goals- a local church/ multi-purpose building, an elementary school and children's village.

 2009- The 7-acre parcel of land was paid off, and plans started for development.
 Residential building for housing teams and volunteers on the main campus was finished, the Technical Institute building finished and a brand new 25-computer lab set up for information technology classes.
 Cooking classes also started.
 The Technical Institute and Bible College served 350 students.

 Before the January 12, 2010 earthquake, facilities included two water wells, a three-story water tower, a perimeter wall, a septic system, a trade school building with seven classrooms and adjoining storage areas, a lean-to shelter for the church, a garden and a two-story 4200 square feet residence building for housing teams and admin offices.
 A large community garden helped provide produce to the community.